donno/donno.github.io/docs/_posts/2023-07-29-osm_to_raster_tiles.md

 load the data into the default instance as I wanted to have it all in its own data directory and ran into problems.
-The problems were with permission for the directory on Window and the solution I decided to go with was to create a Virtual Harddrive and mount it into VM.
+The problems were with permission for the directory on Window and the solution I decided to go with was to create a Virtual Hard Drive and mount it into VM.

-- Set-up and mount virutal hardrive.
+- Set-up and mount virtual hardrive.
   This step was needed due to WSL and my insistence on not dumping it into the normal system volume of the Linux distribution.
-  For reference see the [GitHub discussion](2) about it
+  For reference see the [GitHub discussion][2] about it
   * Create a 30GB VHDX - the size was based on last time I knew it  took about 22GB.
 I regrettably did this using the Disk Manager graphical user application rather than with the PowerShell command-let so it not